 The medieval church thought of grace as being infused to change and transform the sinful nature of man.
 By this transforming change within him, the believer was said to be made just in God's sight.
 Then, as he received more and more grace, the believer was said to become less and less sinful and at the same time more and more just in the sight of God.
 Good works were done in the believer by the indwelling of Christ and, because of this, were thought to be entirely pleasing and acceptable to God.
 Rome held out to men the possibility of becoming pure and sinless "Saints" (ontological perfection), and those who attained this perfection reached "Sainthood" and were qualified to enter heaven at the hour of death.
 Those who did not become perfect and absolutely sinless in the flesh would need to go to Purgatory after death and thus be made completely just and qualified to enter heaven.

-On the other hand, the Reformers said that God justifies the ungodly who believe on Christ (Rom.
-4: 5), and that God covers the sinner with the mantle of Christ's righteousness.
-Therefore the believer is accepted as just and righteous, not because of grace or righteousness poured into him, but because of the righteousness placed upon Him by the imputation of Christ's sinless life.
+On the other hand, the Reformers said that God justifies and forgives the ungodly who believe on Christ (Rom.
+4: 5), and that God covers the repentant sinner with the mantle of Christ's righteousness.
+Therefore the believer is accepted as just and righteous, not because of grace or righteousness poured into him, but because of the righteousness reckoned to Him by the imputation of Christ's sinless life.
 There is no such thing as the believer becoming more and more just, said the Reformers, for he is fully just before God.
 There are no degrees of righteousness with God.
 Either a man is fully righteous with Him or not righteous at all.
 Man is either accepted fully or not at all.
 Thus the relative stance of Romanism was utterly rejected.

 Furthermore, said the Protestants, grace does not change the sinful nature of the believer.
 The sinful nature is so desperately wicked that it cannot be reformed by all efforts with or without grace.
 This nature will always be sinful as long as life shall last, and whether a man is a Christian or not makes no change in the "sinful flesh."
 But, said the Reformers, the Holy Spirit brings to the justified sinner a new nature, even a new man which is created in righteousness and true holiness (Eph.
 4:24).
 A Christian therefore has two natures.
 The old nature is called "flesh" because it is born of the flesh; the new nature is called "spirit" because it is born of the Spirit (John 3:6).
 Furthermore, these two natures are contrary one to the other.
 Says the apostle Paul, "For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would."
 Gal.
 5:17.
 And in a parallel passage he describes the reality of two natures within a justified saint: